Euro slips on ECB's cautious view, oil reverses losses

 The disinflationary effect of cheap oil on the euro zone, together with weak regional growth, will likely lead the ECB to stick to its negative interest rate policy for a protracted period.
 This ultra-loose policy stance would undercut the euro.

-The euro was down 0.35 percent at $1.1147, fading from its highest against the greenback in over a week.
-It lost 1 percent at 121.31 yen after hitting its weakest against the yen since April 2013.
+The euro was down 0.32 percent at $1.1148 EUR, fading from its highest against the greenback in over a week.
+It lost nearly 1 percent at 121.39 yen after hitting its weakest against the yen since April 2013 EURJPY=.

 The euro's decline offset dollar weakness against the yen and other major currencies.
-The dollar index was little changed at 95.378.
+The dollar index .DXY firmed 0.1 percent at 95.560.

 The rebound in oil prices boosted U.S. energy stocks, helping reverse initial losses of major market indexes.

-In the bond market, the benchmark 10-year Treasury note was up 11/32 in price to yield 1.808 percent, after touching its lowest level in two weeks.
+In the bond market, the benchmark 10-year Treasury note US10YT=RR was up 12/32 in price to yield 1.802 percent, after touching its lowest yield in two weeks.

 (Additional reporting by Sudip Kar-Gupta, Sujata Rao, Atul Prakash and Anirban Nag in London; Editing by Nick Zieminski and Meredith Mazzilli)